BuvinJT/distbuilder/docs/ConfigClasses.md

 the entire script via a raw string, by setting the `script` attribute.
 Or, you may specify an external file as the source instead via `script_path`.
-In addition, you may always delegate scripts to a traditional QtIFW definition by using a higher level config [QtIfwConfig](#qtifwconfig) to specify such.
+In addition, you may always delegate scripts to a traditional QtIFW definition by using a higher level configuration [QtIfwConfig](#qtifwconfig) to specify such.

 The way this class works, in summary, is that you may provide an optional script as a raw string, or a path to script you wish to load directly.
-If specificied, those resources act as a *base*, from which you may continue to add on to.
+If specified, those resources act as a *base*, from which you may continue to add on to.

 Along with being able to add your own custom functions to use as "helpers"